 On Google's intention for understanding an individual

-I realized that what Google is looking to do is understand who we are and what we do.
+I realized that what Google is looking to do is understand who I am and what I do.

-And in terms of ranking against other people, evaluate credibility.
+In terms of ranking against other people, evaluate my credibility.

 The knowledge graph part and influencing the SERP is all about understanding.
 It's all about making sure Google understands.

 If Google understands, it will present what I want it to present, because it doesn't have any reason to present anything else.
 If I'm being honest about the information I feed to it, it will provide that information to its users.
 It will represent me in the way that I wish to be represented.